DestinysCodePortfolio/Bluetooth-Audio-Visualizer/README.md

 ```

 Flash the generated UF2 to the Pico 2W.
 Open serial output to check SD mount, WAV parsing, Bluetooth status, and playback state logs.

+## Important Status Notes

+The original proposal described a full FPGA FFT spectrum analyzer with SPI PCM transfer, FPGA-side FFT, beat detection, LCD timing, and FPGA PWM audio.
+The current codebase instead uses the Pico 2W as the main audio and visualization controller:

+- The visualizer is implemented in LVGL as a 32-column PCM level display with an oscilloscope trace overlay.
+- The visualization reads directly from the shared PCM audio buffer.
+- The FPGA FFT pipeline is not fully implemented in the current software path.
+- Audio output currently comes from Pico PWM pins GP26/GP27, not FPGA PWM audio.